Mentor-Apprentice Immersion Program

 Language Documentation Workshops

 Due to the rapid changes in Inuinnait lifeways since settling in communities, we are in a position where many domains of language related to traditional life are rarely used or ‘sleeping’.
-The PI/KHS is committed to running two language documentation workshops in early 2019.
-We will work with Elders, fluent speakers and language specialists to record vocabulary in traditional domains for which only our oldest generations have personal experience.
+The PI/KHS runs annual documentation workshops, working with Elders, fluent speakers and language specialists to record vocabulary in traditional domains for which only our oldest generations have personal experience.

 Inuinnaqtun Documentation Tool